-Founded in 1898 and headquartered in Durham, North Carolina, the North Carolina Mutual Life Insurance Company is the oldest currently active African American-owned insurance company in the U.S. In 2022, the company was ordered liquidated by a N.C. court, following an external financial investment manager's misappropriation of funds which crippled the company.
+Founded in 1898 and headquartered in Durham, N.C., the North Carolina Mutual Life Insurance Company was the oldest active African American-owned insurance company in the U.S. In 2022, the company was ordered liquidated by a N.C. court, following an external financial investment manager's misappropriation of funds which crippled the company.

 - Acquisition Information:

-- The North Carolina Mutual Life Insurance Company Archives were received by the Duke University David M. Rubenstein Rare Book Manuscript Library and by the North Carolina Central University University Archives, Records and History Center as a gift in 2009, and 2016.
+- The North Carolina Mutual Life Insurance Company archives were received by the Duke University David M. Rubenstein Rare Book Manuscript Library and by the North Carolina Central University University Archives, Records and History Center, from the company as a gift in 2009 and 2016.

 - Processing information:

-Updated December 2014 to reflect addition of items treated in Conservation, Paula Jeannet.
+Updated December 2014 to reflect addition of items scheduled for conservation, Paula Jeannet.

 Addition processed and encoded by Paul Sommerfeld, December 2016.